Opus10/qik/docs/plugin_uv.md

 venv = {type = "space", name = "default"}
 ```

+!!! remember

+    You can also set the default virtualenv for every space with `[defaults.venv]`.

 ## Virtual Environment Storage

 Virtual environments are stored in `._qik/venv` of the project.
 They cannot be cached in a qik cache at the moment.

 ## Additional Configuration

 UV can be configured by setting the `UV_*` environment variables.
-See [these docs](https://docs.astral.sh/uv/configuration/environment/).
+See [the UV docs](https://docs.astral.sh/uv/configuration/environment/).